develop short works through the exchange of peer feedback

 how to talk (and write) about your work

-Contact me about booking this workshop.
-Available as a full 4-hour intensive, or 90-minute segments.
+Contact me about booking this workshop as a 4-hour intensive or 90-minute segments.

 In this fun (and practical) workshop for artists and creative professionals, we practice talking about what we do, why we do it, and why it matters.
 Using structured, one on one interviews, you will learn to craft clear and meaningful elevator pitches, mission statements, and personal statements that express your unique identity for grants, publicity, and publication.
 We'll make meaningful connections with peers from across diverse artistic communities over 4-hours of deep-dive into what motivates us to make our work.

 Collective Creation Lab is a practice-based studio workshop for performers of all disciplines to try out new ideas and ways of working.
 Participants take turns leading structures for generating new material, and playing with old, new, or undeveloped ideas, in a safe, supportive, interdisciplinary cohort of peers.